waldo1001/crs-al-language-extension/README.md

 ## Release Notes

+### 0.1.6
+Quite an important bugfix: ObjectId was swapped into ObjectName (typo :-/)

 ### 0.1.4
 Added ability to use "ObjectNameShort" or "ObjectName" for renaming files.
 Added support for "&" in the name.